RuiZhong961230/GeminiDE/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by the opfunu library and gemini-pro API is provided by the google.generativeai library.
+CEC benchmarks are provided by the opfunu==1.0.0 library and gemini-pro API is provided by the google.generativeai==0.0.1 library.

+## Contact
+If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp